Joy-less/NetCodeEasy/README.md

 You can connect using `StartServer()` and `ConnectToServer()`.

 After connecting, you can send a message using `SendToServer()` and `SendToClient()` or `SendToAllClients()`.
-If the NoDelay parameter is set to false, it will wait up to 200ms before sending the data to increase efficiency.
+If the NoDelay parameter is set to false, it will wait up to 200ms before sending the data to increase efficiency when sending large amounts of small data.

 You can get a list of connected clients using `GetClients()`.